 Pennsylvania's food stamp program is for families that need help buying food to avoid hunger and malnourishment.
-Once a family qualifies for the program, based on factors such as financial resources and income, it can use the benefits to buy food products from grocery stores.
+According to the Pennsylvania Department of Human Services, once a family qualifies for the program, based on factors such as financial resources and income, it can use the benefits to buy food products from grocery stores.
 In an effort to ensure the benefits go to helping recipients eat well and stay healthy, the state restricts the purchases a family can make with food stamps.

 Jeffrey Nichols has been writing and editing since 1997.
 His work has appeared in the "Manassas (Va.)
 Journal Messenger" as well as daily publications in Pennsylvania and Illinois, covering sports, recreation, health and fitness, along with business and finance.
 He has a Bachelor of Arts degree and enjoys writing everything from practical articles to fiction.